localhorst24/Vert-Marlin-1/README.md

-My personal version of marlin intended for use with my personally own printers and for testing.
+## My personal version of marlin 2.0.x

+intended for use with my personally owned printers and testing.

 ## The following links display every line of code i ever contributed to marlin.